jakeg/websocket-functions/README.md

 ---

-Use Bun's `pub/sub` on the server to run a procedure on all clients subscribed to a room/channel:
+Use Bun's `pub/sub` on the server to run a function on all clients subscribed to a room/channel:

 ```js
 // run on all clients in 'some-room' (excluding ws itself)